austiincottrell/myec2multiregion/README.md

 Have some fun with this and get the hang of Terraform.

 Make sure you run a terraform init command before running the code and download AWS CLI.
-AWS CLI will hold your secret key and accesss key given my AWS.
+AWS CLI will hold your secret key and accesss key given by AWS.

 https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
   - Download according to your OS